TonyDN98/DevForum/README.md

    - Enter your comment
    - Submit the form

+### Messaging
+1. **Viewing Messages**:
+   - Click on your username in the navigation bar
+   - Select "Messages" from the dropdown menu
+   - View a list of all your conversations
+   - Click on a conversation to view the messages

+2. **Sending Messages**:
+   - Navigate to a user's profile
+   - Click "Send Message"
+   - Enter your message
+   - Click "Send Message"

+3. **Replying to Messages**:
+   - Navigate to a conversation
+   - Type your reply in the text box at the bottom
+   - Click "Send"

 ### User Profile
 1. Click on your username in the navigation bar
 2. Select "Profile" to view your profile